 Concept ideas and interior designs soon had an excited school ready for the project to begin.

 We worked alongside Southmead Primary School through every step of the school library fit out and made sure that students were not distracted by us carrying out the school fit out works.

 Opening up the existing library space we were able to create the “Enchanted Forest”theme with wall vinyls.
 Installing a double entrance door allowed us to build a canopy in a book theme.

 “Chapter One” was born and creative furniture ideas, many bespoke made and wrapped in vinyls has completely encaptured the clients wishes.

 The old ceiling tiles of the library were removed and replaced with sky and cloud vinyl, in order to capture the visual of a blue sky amongst the enchanted forest.

 The tree was created from wooden panels to form the tree trunk and branches, while army netting was added to give the illusion of leaves being present.
-This was also challenging as it was something completely unique and bespoke.
+This was also challenging as the school interiors were completely unique and bespoke.

 Are You Thinking About Making Changes to Your Space?